-Since October 2015, we have been incurring legal expenses in the defense of claims by Thermo Fisher Scientific, Inc., (Thermo) against one of our employees.
-On December 21, 2015, Thermo filed a complaint in the Circuit Court for the County of Kalamazoo of Michigan against one of its former employees who had recently been hired by us alleging, among other claims, misappropriation of proprietary information and breach of contractual and fiduciary obligations to Thermo while still an employee of Thermo.
-On November 23, 2016, Thermo amended its complaint to add us as a party to the litigation, making various commercial and employment-related claims and seeking damages and injunctive relief.
+We incurred legal expenses between October 2015 and the third quarter of 2017 to defend claims by Thermo Fisher Scientific, Inc., (Thermo) against one of our employees.
+In December 2015, Thermo Fisher Scientific, Inc., (Thermo) filed a complaint in the Circuit Court for the County of Kalamazoo, Michigan against one of its former employees who had recently been hired by us alleging, among other claims, misappropriation of proprietary information and breach of contractual and fiduciary obligations to Thermo while such individual was still an employee of Thermo.
+In November 2016, Thermo amended its complaint to add us as a party to the litigation, making various commercial and employment-related claims and seeking damages and injunctive relief.
+In July 2017, we entered into a settlement agreement with Thermo.
+Pursuant to the terms of the settlement agreement, we agreed to pay Thermo a one-time payment of \$3.0 million in exchange for a release and dismissal of all claims with prejudice upon payment of the settlement.
+In August 2017, we paid the settlement of \$3.0 million and received an insurance recovery payment of \$1.0 million related to this matter.